kagalenko-m-b/ProblemSet.jl/Generated_methods.md

     )

 ```
-When processing the macros, the left-hand sides of tilde `~` operators are collected
+Macro collects the left-hand sides of tilde `~` operators
-and then the tildes are replaced by the equality signs `=`.
+and replaces the tildes with the equality signs `=`.
 Otherwise the syntax
 within the macro is the usual Julian syntax.
 The left-hand side of a tilde must always
 be a single variable; assignment to a tuple is unsupported.
 The value assigned
 to that variable may be a matrix or a tuple.
 Indexing of text variables is supported.

-The first method generates (usually randomized) data for the problem's statement.
+The first method generates data for the problem's statement.

 The second method computes the solution.
 Arguments for this method are the symbols that
 appear at the left-hand side of the tilde operator within the `@problem` macro,